 Excessive powers of government officials: Compounding the law's restrictions to freedom of association, and its registration requirements, are the wide powers granted to government ministries responsible for registration.
 (In the case of local associations, NGOs and alliances, this is the MOI.
 For foreign NGOs, the Ministry of Foreign Affairs and International Cooperation, or MFAIC, is empowered to decide on their applications for memorandums with the government to operate in Cambodia.)
-As noted previously, the law contains no right of appeal against decisions made by these ministries, whose powers include deciding on registration applications and ordering the suspension of registered organizations.18
+As noted previously, the law contains no right of appeal against decisions made by these ministries, whose powers include deciding on registration applications and ordering the suspension of registered organizations.22

 Most worrying is the lack of clear grounds in the law for denying registration to an association or NGO.
-As such, there are no safeguards in place to prevent arbitrary decisionmaking by the ministries.
+As such, there are no safeguards in place to prevent arbitrary decision-making by the ministries.
 Even if an application is not outright denied, the numerous registration requirements provide scope for officials to continually rule that applicants have not fully met this or that requirement, creating delays which serve to intimidate and deter them from pursuing their applications (particularly for provincial-based ones without the means to travel repeatedly to Phnom Penh).
-Officials may do this not only for political reasons, targeting organizations out of favor with the government, but also to extort bribes from applicants.19
+Officials may do this not only for political reasons, targeting organizations out of favor with the government, but also to extort bribes from applicants.23

-Of particular concern is that the law empowers the MOI to rule on legal and constitutional issues regarding organizations' applications.20 This is open to abuse and gives de facto judicial and constitutional powers to the MOI, which is inappropriate in a State which claims to respect separation of powers.
+Of particular concern is that the law empowers the MOI to rule on legal and constitutional issues regarding organizations' applications.24 This is open to abuse and gives de facto judicial and constitutional powers to the MOI, which is inappropriate in a State which claims to respect separation of powers.

-Despite the law not giving the judiciary any oversight over registration, it does allude to the courts being able to forcibly suspend or dissolve local or foreign organizations (and to determine what happens to their assets).21 It does not state on what grounds this could occur.
-This ambiguity raises the real danger that this provision may be used to close down an organization, upon request to the courts by the government, under the pretext of it having committing some misdeed.22 themselves more protection, and reduce the possibility of being singled out for recriminations by the government, when conducting research or commenting publicly on controversial issues.
-This may explain the government's interest in monitoring alliances and other collaborations between NGOs or associations.
+Despite the law not giving the judiciary any oversight over registration, it does allude to the courts being able to forcibly suspend or dissolve local or foreign organizations (and to determine what happens to their assets).25 It does not state on what grounds this could occur.
+This ambiguity raises the real danger that this provision may be used to close down an organization, upon request to the courts by the government, under the pretext of it having committing some misdeed.26